Knock, knock: Jehovah’s Witnesses resume door-to-door work

 The denomination has cautiously been rebooting other activities: In April it reopened congregations for in-person gatherings, and in June it resumed public ministry where members set up carts in locations such as subway stations and hand out literature.

+However, other denominations such as The Church of Jesus Christ of Latter-day Saints have moved away from door-to-door ministry.
+Spokesman Sam Penrod said the church had already been doing so “for at least a decade” before COVID-19.

+“Social media has become an effective way of reaching people interested in learning more about the Church in recent years and became invaluable in the early months of the pandemic,” Penrod said via email, adding that missionaries continue to minister in person but do not go door to door.

-Among those eager to pound the pavement again was Jonathan Gomas of Milwaukee, who started door-knocking with his parents when he was “big enough to ring a doorbell.”
+But for Jehovah’s Witnesses such as Jonathan Gomas of Milwaukee, who started door-knocking with his parents when he was “big enough to ring a doorbell,” a spiritual life without it seems inconceivable.

 “When you’re out in the community, you have your hand on the pulse,” he said.
 “We haven’t had that close feeling with the community for more than two years now.
 It feels like we’ve all become more distant and polarized.”